 “The solution also streamlines the process for adding local accounts to systems and controls the adding of the access route for the local accounts,” he added.
 “This is a critical security feature as it prevents someone from using an account with root access to create a new account with privileges.”

 The health system specifically valued the privilege escalation management feature offered by Core Privileged Access Manager (BoKS).
 This eliminates the need to manage a sudoers file on every single system.
 “We were so impressed during the demonstration that we did not need to run any on-site tests,” he added.

 - Accelerated deployment of users and user groups onto Linux servers

 - Decreases time to assign users and add new systems to the server network

 - Helps identify and mitigate system vulnerabilities

-After working through the initial accelerated deployment, the health system has benefited from the day-to-day capabilities that Powertech Identity & Access Manager (BoKS) provides in managing the Linux server environment.
+After working through the initial accelerated deployment, the health system has benefited from the day-to-day capabilities that Core Privileged Access Manager (BoKS) provides in managing the Linux server environment.
 “Privilege escalation management and centralized sudo management are particularly huge benefits,” the Senior Systems Engineer emphasized.

 On an almost daily basis, the security team receives requests for a group of users to gain privileged access to one or more systems.
-Rather than having to manually edit the sudoers file on each system every time there’s a change, they can go into the Powertech Identity & Access Manager (BoKS) console and add any program group that is needed.
+Rather than having to manually edit the sudoers file on each system every time there’s a change, they can go into the Core Privileged Access Manager (BoKS) console and add any program group that is needed.

 The team can also set the duration for how long the group will be active and the specific users for which each system is activated.
 The granted access is then automatically pushed out to all the pertinent systems, and the users can instantly connect.